We’re Touching 1.9°C - And It’s Only 2025

 Where This Leaves Us

 Numbers like these should jolt us, but they should also remind us of agency.
-We can’t undo the heat already baked into the system, but we can choose what happens next - whether these spikes become the new normal or remain warnings that we finally heeded.
+We can’t undo the heat already baked into the system, but we can choose what happens next - whether these spikes become the new normal or remain warnings that we finally heed.

 Karsten Haustein’s quietly published data tells a loud story.
 The planet is running a fever, and the thermometer is edging ever closer to levels that will reshape our civilisation.
 Pretending it’s not happening won’t cool it down.
 Acting swiftly and decisively just might.